 Singaporeans Never Migrating Overseas

-This year’s National Day Parade might have been postponed to 21 August 2021 but our patriotism and love for Singapore are all year round.
+August means National Day, but our love for Singapore is all year round.
 While living in Singapore might be the dream for some Singaporeans, leaving our little red dot and starting a new life elsewhere have also crossed the minds of many.
 As the saying goes: “the grass is greener on the other side”.

 But despite considerations to move overseas, sometimes Singapore is simply home.
 We spoke to 10 Singaporeans to learn why they’ll never migrate overseas and foresee themselves spending the rest of their lives in Singapore.